luau-lang/rfcs/docs/syntax-if-statements-initializers.md

 `Output: true	falsy block`

-When declaring multiple values inside of an initializer, the `where` clause is required.
+When declaring multiple values inside of an initializer, the `in` clause is required.

 Example: